PyO3/pyo3/README.md

 To embed Python into a Rust binary, you need to ensure that your Python installation contains a shared library.
 The following steps demonstrate how to ensure this (for Ubuntu), and then give some example code which runs an embedded Python interpreter.

-To install the Python shared library, if you are on Ubuntu, you can run:
+To install the Python shared library on Ubuntu:

 ```bash
 sudo apt install python3-dev
 ```

-Start a new project with `cargo new`.
-Next, add  `pyo3` to your `Cargo.toml` like this:
+Start a new project with `cargo new` and add  `pyo3` to the `Cargo.toml` like this:

 ```toml
 [dependencies.pyo3]